torvalds/linux/Documentation/power/pci.rst

 helper functions provided by the PM core, discussed in Documentation/power/runtime_pm.rst.

-Devices can also be suspended and resumed synchronously, without placing a request into pm_wq.
+Devices can also be suspended and resumed synchroanalusly, without placing a request into pm_wq.
 In the majority of cases this also is done by their drivers that use helper functions provided by the PM core for this purpose.